-There is currently no potable water on site, and the new water line will extend an existing line that is currently used for landscape irrigation.
+The new water line will extend an existing line that is currently used for landscape irrigation.
 The new line will run to the proposed pavilion to provide water for flowers and other plants placed on the graves, as well as cleaning from landscaping activities.
 Excavations for the water line are not expected to exceed 1.2 m (4 ft.) deep.